jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_class.rst

   .. code-block:: python

-    AttributeError: 'Person' object has no attribute 'say_hi'
+    AttributeError: 'Person' object has no attribute 'say_hello'

   better, I can add an :ref:`attribute<what is a class attribute?>` to a :ref:`class<what is a class?>`.